biodash/biodash.github.io/content/codeclub/S05E05/index.md

 **CSV files can be read with *readr*'s [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) function**, which is the function we'll mostly use today.
 But note that below, I'll often say that "*readr*" does this and that, instead of referring to the specific function.
 That is because the *readr* functions for different file types all behave very similarly, which is nice!

-We will first use the [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) function in the most basic possible way, that is, by only providing the filename:
+We will first use the [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) function in the most basic possible way -- we only provide it with a file name:

 <div class="highlight">